Karthikr32/bookmyride/README.md

 | `timeRange`  | String | —       | Departure time window in `HH-HH` 24-hour format.
 Interprets integer hours only.
 Strict boundaries prevent semantic drift.                                      | No       |

-#### ⚙️ Backend Processing Flow
+#### ⚙️ Backend Processing Flow  #### ⚙️ Backend Processing Flow
 **1. Multi-Stage Request Parameter Normalization (The First Guard Rail)**

-The controller enforces parameter correctness before any domain logic runs.
-This step is not limited to checking empty strings; it performs semantic validation to ensure the request is meaningful and processable.
+Before any domain logic runs, the controller enforces parameter correctness.
+This is not limited to checking for empty strings; it performs **semantic validation** to ensure the request is meaningful and processable.

 **Input Coherence Validation**

-Using `RequestParamValidationUtils.listOfErrors()` utility class which verifies:
+Using `RequestParamValidationUtils.listOfErrors()`, the system verifies that:

-  - All required parameters (from, to, travelDate) are present.
+- All required parameters (`from`, `to`, `travelDate`) are present.
 - Values are non-empty, non-null, and not just whitespace.
-  - Inputs follow acceptable structural patterns so that later parsing is safe.
+- Inputs follow acceptable structural patterns so later parsing is safe.

-   This guards the service layer from malformed data and ensures the system never attempts expensive database queries on invalid input.
+This protects the service layer from malformed data and ensures that expensive database queries are never attempted on invalid input.

 **Fail-Fast Strategy**
-  - A unified validation error is returned immediately.
+- Any validation error is returned immediately.
 - No parsing, business logic, or database work is performed.

 This design conserves resources, reduces CPU load, protects downstream logic, and promotes predictable API behavior.

 **2. Travel Date Interpretation & Temporal Integrity Rules**

-Travel date is a mission-critical parameter because time-dependent availability is computed from it.
-Date validation follows a multi-layered strategy.
+Travel date is mission-critical because time-dependent availability depends on it.
+Validation follows a multi-layered approach.

 **Format Auto-Detection**

-The system detects date format automatically:
-   - Presence of `/` or `-` → interprets input as human-readable formats (**dd-MM-yyyy or dd/MM/yyyy**).
+- Presence of `/` or `-` → interprets as human-readable formats (**dd-MM-yyyy** or **dd/MM/yyyy**).
-   - Absence of symbols → treats it as HTML-standard **yyyy-MM-dd**.
+- Absence of symbols → interprets as HTML-standard **yyyy-MM-dd**.

-This gives clients flexibility while maintaining strict interpretation consistency.
+This ensures client flexibility while maintaining strict consistency.

 **Strict ResolverStyle Enforcement**
 The parser uses `ResolverStyle.STRICT` to reject:
-   - Invalid dates such as `31-02-2025`.
+- Invalid dates (e.g., `31-02-2025`).
 - Silent rollovers where invalid values auto-correct.
 - Leap-year misinterpretations.

-Strict parsing guarantees temporal correctness, a fundamental requirement for reliable scheduling.
+Strict parsing guarantees temporal correctness, which is fundamental for reliable scheduling.

 **Past-Date Rejection**

-The system rejects any travelDate earlier than the current day.
-This is crucial because:
+- Rejects any `travelDate` earlier than the current day.
-  - Routes cannot be searched for past dates.
+- Prevents searching for routes in the past and misleading user expectations.
-  - Availability logic depends on future schedule windows.
+- Ensures availability logic operates only on future schedules.
-  - Prevents misleading user expectations.

 **3. Sorting Field Whitelisting & Query Safety Enforcement**

-Sorting is strictly controlled to protect the database from high-cost operations and unsafe ordering conditions.
-Only three fields are permitted for client-side sorting:
+- Sorting is strictly controlled to protect the database from high-cost operations and unsafe ordering.
+Only three fields are permitted for client-side sorting: `id`, `departureAt` & `fare`.
-  - `id`
-  - `departureAt`
-  - `fare`

-These fields are explicitly whitelisted because they are indexed for performance, directly relevant to business operations, and safe from injection or malformed-input risks.
-Any attempt to sort by a non-authorized field (such as `busName`, `busType`, etc.) results in a **400 BAD REQUEST**, ensuring the database never executes unstable or unbounded sort operations.
+- Any attempt to sort by unauthorized fields (e.g., `busName`, `busType`) results in **400 BAD REQUEST**, ensuring safe and stable queries.

 **4. Master Location Validation (Route Semantics Validation)**

-Route-level validation ensures that all search parameters map to canonical, authoritative locations stored in the `MasterLocation` table.
-This guarantees consistent routing, eliminates invalid **“ghost routes,”** and maintains referential integrity across the system.
+The system validates that search parameters map to canonical locations in the `MasterLocation` table.
+This prevents invalid routes and maintains referential integrity.

 **Normalization**

-Using `ValidateLocationUtils.validateLocation(...)` performs robust normalization by:
+`ValidateLocationUtils.validateLocation(...)` ensures:
-  - Applying case-insensitive matching
+- Case-insensitive matching
-  - Trimming unnecessary whitespace
+- Trimming of unnecessary whitespace
 - Mapping input values to authoritative database entities

-This ensures uniformity in user-provided route data regardless of input variations.

 **Layered Error Behavior**

-The validation system produces two distinct error outcomes:
- - **Malformed format → 400 BAD REQUEST**, Returned when the input structure itself is invalid.
+- **Malformed format → 400 BAD REQUEST**: input structure invalid
- - **Valid format but location not found → 404 NOT FOUND**, Returned when the input is structurally correct but does not exist within the master dataset.
+- **Valid format but location not found → 404 NOT FOUND**: input structurally correct but not in the dataset

-This dual-layer approach offers clearer guidance for client applications and prevents unpredictable fallback behaviors.

 **Route Integrity Rule**
- - The system enforces the rule that routes `from` must not equal `to`.
-This ensures coherent route queries and eliminates degenerate travel paths that would otherwise produce nonsensical search results.
+- Routes where `from` equals `to` are rejected to prevent nonsensical queries.

 **5. Deterministic Multi-Filter Query Handling**

-Filter processing is designed around a **Deterministic Filter Combination Algorithm**, avoiding generic dynamic query builders in favor of explicit, predefined pathways.
-This guarantees predictable system behavior, eliminates overlapping conditions, and prevents filter bleed-over.
+Filters are processed through a **Deterministic Filter Combination Algorithm**, avoiding generic dynamic query builders.

 **Why Deterministic Branching?**
-- Predictable and testable execution paths.
+- Predictable, testable execution paths
-- Zero ambiguity between filter combinations.
+- Zero ambiguity between filter combinations
-- Strong maintainability through explicit branching.
+- Explicit branching for maintainability
-- Optimal performance using precompiled JPQL queries.
+- Optimal performance using precompiled JPQL queries
-- Ensures exactly one repository query is ever executed per request.
+- Exactly one repository query executed per request

 **Filter Precedence Hierarchy**
 Filters are evaluated in the following strict order:
 - AC + SeatType + TimeRange
 - AC + SeatType
 - AC + TimeRange
 - SeatType + TimeRange
 - AC only
 - SeatType only
 - TimeRange only
 - No filters → location-only search

-Within every branch:
+Within each branch:
- - Regex patterns ensure filter structure correctness.
+- Regex patterns ensure filter correctness
- - Enum values are parsed using safe, normalized mapper utilities.
+- Enum values are parsed safely
- - Time-range boundaries convert into validated, integer hour segments.
+- Time-range boundaries convert into validated hour segments
- - The exact repository method mapped to that filter combination is executed.
+- The exact repository method mapped to that combination is executed

-This provides a deterministic, conflict-free search pipeline with maximal control and reliability.
+This guarantees a **deterministic, conflict-free search pipeline**.

 **6. Structured Repository Query Execution**

-Every valid filter combination resolves to a **dedicated repository function**, ensuring:
+Each valid filter combination resolves to a **dedicated repository function**, ensuring:
 - Zero ambiguity in query selection
 - High performance through index-friendly queries
 - Predictable JPQL structure
-- Efficient database planning and execution

-For example query like `filterBusByLocationWithBothTypeAndTime()`, `filterBusByAcTypeAndTimeRange()`, etc. The system deliberately avoids “one giant dynamic query” approaches because predictable query planning is a core performance requirement for large-scale traffic.
+Examples: `filterBusByLocationWithBothTypeAndTime()`, `filterBusByAcTypeAndTimeRange()`.

+The system avoids a single “giant dynamic query” to ensure **predictable query planning**.

 **7. DTO Transformation & Travel-Date Awareness**

-- `BusMapper.busToBusUserDto()` transforms raw entity objects into structured, user-facing DTOs.
-Responsibilities include:
+`BusMapper.busToBusUserDto()` transforms entity objects into user-facing DTOs, handling:
 - Formatting departure and arrival timestamps
-    - Exposing enum values as canonical client-safe strings
+- Exposing enums as canonical client-safe strings
-    - Computing seat availability based on requested travel date
+- Computing seat availability based on travel date
 - Producing standardized, predictable response objects

-- The DTO intentionally hides internal attributes, including:
+**Hiding internal attributes**:
-    - Internal database IDs
+- Database IDs
-    - Optimistic-locking version fields
+- Optimistic-locking versions
-    - Audit attributes (createdBy, updatedBy, timestamps)
+- Audit fields (createdBy, updatedBy, timestamps)
 - Management-specific metadata

-- This prevents information leakage and ensures the response remains strictly user-facing.
+This prevents information leakage and ensures responses are strictly user-facing.

 **8. Response Semantics & Behavioral Guarantees**
-- Successful operations return a consistent response structure that includes:
-   - Status code **200 OK**
-   - A **message** explicitly describing the filters applied
-   - A curated list of **user-ready Bus DTOs**
+- **Success (200 OK)**: returns status, applied filters message, curated list of Bus DTOs

-- Routes exist but no buses match the applied filters.
-Filters eliminate all available candidates.
-This is deliberately separated from validation errors:
-  -  Status code **404 NOT FOUND**
-  -  A **message** explicitly describing the filters applied
+- **No matching buses (404 NOT FOUND)**: indicates filters eliminated all candidates

-- If any input violates structural or semantic rules, such as: Malformed dates, Invalid enums, Incorrect filter syntax, Sorting field violations, Time-range format errors, then:
+- **Input violations (400 BAD REQUEST)**: malformed dates, invalid enums, incorrect filter syntax, sorting violations, time-range format errors
-  - Status code **400 BAD REQUEST**
-  - A **message** explicitly describing the filters applied

-- Used `ApiResponse` with this format is stable, predictable, and easy for clients to consume.
+`ApiResponse` format ensures stability, predictability, and easy client consumption.

 #### 📤 Success Response
 **1. With Filter: from=Chennai, to=Coimbatore, travelDate=26/12/2025**
 <details>
   <summary>View Full Response</summary>  <br>